FAQs

 Pre-menstrual dysphoric disorder

-Problematic social media use
+Problematic social media or video game use

 School avoidance/refusal